device42/device42-docs/docs/auto-discovery/netflow-collector.md

     - Check the **Enable NetFlow** checkbox.
     - **Default Protocol:** Choose TCP or UDP if you'll be using one or the other, otherwise traffic without a protocol will be ignored.
     - You may optionally configure IPs to ignore, ports to ignore, or a NetFlow Forwarding IP address, but this will not be necessary for many setups.
-    - Click **Save** in the lower-right-hand corner and your RC is now configured for NetFlow collection.
+    - Click **Save** in the lower right-hand corner and your RC is now configured for NetFlow collection.

 ![](/assets/images/WEB-808_3.png)